Elliptic Littlewood identities

-\begin{rem} Note that the $\Delta^0$ factor is symmetric under swapping $t_1$ and $t_2$, since the balancing condition makes $(-t^{2n-1}t_0t_1)(t^{2n}t_0t_2)=pqt^{2n-1}t_0/u_0$. \end{rem}
+\begin{rem} Note that the $\Delta^0$ factor is symmetric under swapping $t_1$ and $t_2$, since the balancing condition makes $(-t^{n-1}t_0t_1)(t^{n}t_0t_2)=pqt^{n-1}t_0/u_0$. \end{rem}

-If we use the connection coefficient formula to expand the interpolation functions on each side in terms of the corresponding functions with $t_0$ replaced by $t_1$, the result is a linear combination of instances of the conjecture with $t_0$ and $t_1$ swapped.
-The conjecture is similarly consistent under $\blambda\mapsto (l,m)^{2n}+\blambda$, and (combining the two) under the Pieri identity.
-In particular, the case $t_2=p^lq^m\sqrt{pq/t}$ reduces to the case $t_2=\sqrt{pq/t}$, which in turn via Theorem \ref{thm:int_litt} reduces to Conjecture \ref{conj:vanKsmall}.
-This, in fact, was how the above conjecture was formulated, by analytically continuing the result of applying the Pieri identity.
-The fact that the resulting transformation is symmetric in $t_1$, $t_2$ is a reassuring consistency; the fact that the right-hand side appears not to be symmetrical under $t_1,t_2\mapsto -t_1,-t_2$ is less reassuring, but in fact a special case of Conjecture \ref{conj:littbig} would restore this symmetry.
+If we use the connection coefficient formula \cite[Cor.~4.14]{bctheta} to expand the interpolation functions on each side in terms of the corresponding functions with $t_0$ replaced by $t_1$, the result is a linear combination of instances of the conjecture with $t_0$ and $t_1$ swapped.
+The conjecture is similarly consistent under $\blambda\mapsto (l,m)^{n}+\blambda$, and (combining the two) under shifts in $t_1$, $t_2$, expanding via the Pieri identity, \cite[Thm.~4.17]{bctheta}, or equivalently the special case $\blambda=0$, $m=1$, $w_0w_1\in p^{-\N}q^{-\N}$ of the skew Cauchy identity, Theorem~\ref{thm:cauchy_skew} above.
+In particular, the case $t_2=p^lq^m\sqrt{pq/t}$ reduces to the case $t_2=\sqrt{pq/t}$, which in turn via Theorem~\ref{thm:int_litt} reduces to Conjecture~\ref{conj:vanKsmall}.
+This, in fact, was how the above conjecture was formulated, by analytically continuing the result of shifting parameters and applying the Pieri identity.
+The fact that the resulting transformation is symmetric in $t_1$, $t_2$ is a reassuring consistency; the fact that the right-hand side appears not to be symmetrical under $t_1,t_2\mapsto -t_1,-t_2$ is less reassuring, but in fact a special case of Conjecture~\ref{conj:littbig} would restore this symmetry.